-‘Husbands And Wives‘ is the 21st film written and directed by Woody Allen.
+The 21st film written and directed by Woody Allen

-This is one of Allen’s best films.
-It’s his 21st film as a writer/director, and it shows him at his most energetic, creative and vital, even though the subject matter is extremely bleak.
+This is one of Allen’s best films, it shows him at his most energetic, creative and vital, even though the subject matter is extremely bleak.
 The film, the examination of modern marriage, was released at the same time his relationship with Farrow ended, and it’s tough to separate that.
 Regardless of the drama surrounding the film, the film itself is a resounding, if disturbing, success.

 Woody Allen stars as Gabe Roth, a teacher who is married to Judy (Mia Farrow).
 When their best friends Jack (Sydney Pollack) and Sally (Judy Davis) announce they are divorcing, it leads to a road of discovery for all four characters, and their lives are never the same again.